Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

 }
 ```
 # instanceof Operator
-* We can use instance of operator to check whether the given object is of particular type or not.
+* We *can use instance of operator to check whether the given object is of particular type or not*.
 ```java
 public class Main {
     public static void main(String[] args) {